Sj-Amani/TrafficSign_Classifier/README.md

 ![feature_map2](output_images/feature_map2.png)

-The neural network uses different characteristics to make classifications like borders and edges posistions.
+As you can see in the above images, the neural network uses different characteristics to make classifications like boundaries, edges posistions, and the contrast in the sign's painted symbol.